hdShang/arxiv-daily/docs/cs-CL/2025-09-18/papers/250914946v3-synparaspeech-automated-synthesis-of-paralinguistic-datasets-for-spe.md

 ---
 layout: default
-title: SynParaSpeech: Automated Synthesis of Paralinguistic Datasets for Speech Generation and Understanding
+title: "SynParaSpeech: Automated Synthesis of Paralinguistic Datasets for Speech Generation and Understanding"
 ---

 # SynParaSpeech: Automated Synthesis of Paralinguistic Datasets for Speech Generation and Understanding